 The Company's DSP core architecture is a SIMD processor that implements computationally intensive video, audio and graphics processing routines as well as certain digital communications protocols.
 The DSP core in the VCP and LVP semiconductors operates at frequencies up to 72 MHz, while the VCPex and Audacity ITP DSP cores operate at 80 MHz.
-A new version of the Audacity ITP DSP core is in design which is intended to operate at up to 125 MHz.
-The DSP cores are programmable with a proprietary instruction set consisting of variable-length 32-bit and 64-bit microcode instructions that provide the flexibility to improve algorithm performance, enhance video and/or audio quality and maintain compliance with changing digital video, audio, graphics and communication protocol standards.
+A new version of the Audacity ITP DSP cores are programmable with a proprietary instruction set consisting of variable-length 32-bit and 64-bit microcode instructions that provide the flexibility to improve algorithm performance, enhance video and/or audio quality and maintain compliance with changing digital video, audio, graphics and communication protocol standards.
 The DSP cores access their instructions through an internal bus that interfaces to on-chip SRAM and ROM that is preprogrammed with video and audio processing subroutines.